How do I use EC2Rescue to troubleshoot issues in my Amazon EC2 Windows instance?

 5. Choose Run command.

-6. In Command parameters, for Command, choose one of these parameters:
+6. In Command parameters, for Command, choose one of the following parameters:

 8. Choose Run.